-Conversely, in more humid regions of the US (Eastern 2/3rds of US) where more frequent rains and higher humidities are common, you may want the topdressing to be able to dry out a little quicker so you can re-enter your fields more quickly after rain situations.
+Conversely, in more humid regions of the U.S. (the eastern two-thirds) where more frequent rains and higher humidities are common, you may want the topdressing to be able to dry out a little quicker so you can re-enter your fields more quickly after rain situations.
 Start with topdressing materials that don’t have a lot of moisture holding capacity.
 These include vitrified clays, expanded shales and crushed aggregates.
-If, in using these materials, your infield skin topdressing is drying too quickly, you can hold more moisture in the topdressing layer by adding calcined clay to it.
+If while using these materials your infield skin topdressing is drying too quickly, you can hold more moisture in the topdressing layer by adding calcined clay to it.
 Add a little at a time until you get the perfect balance of drying and moisture retention.

-As a groundskeeper, you want to think of the various types of infield soil topdressing materials as if they were tools in a toolbox.
+As a groundskeeper, think of the various types of infield soil topdressing materials as tools in your toolbox.
 Depending on the climate in your area, adjust the make-up of your topdressing to get the results you want in order to manage the moisture in your infield skin.
-You can go with the same topdressing all year long or, if your budget allows, you can adjust the make-up of your infield skin topdressing depending on the season of the year and how it affects the moisture in your field(s).
+You can go with the same topdressing all year long or, if your budget allows, you can adjust the make-up of your infield skin topdressing depending on the season of the year and how it affects the moisture in your fields.
 If you talk to the professionals at the collegiate and pro levels, many will tell you that they typically use a blend of two types of topdressing materials.
 They craft their infields to perform exactly the way they want it to by fine tuning the ratio of the two products on their surface.